garglakshya18/CS223_Apr18_01/README.md

 # Conference Management System

-An object oriented C++ project, created for university course for managing students and their data.
+An object oriented C++ project, created for university course for managing conference registrations and their data.

 ## Instructions to compile
 Either execute the bundled executable `CMS` file in directory `code/cmake-build-debug` or follow the following steps: